phunware/maas-analytics-android-sdk/README.md

 ######Application ID
 You can find your application key in MaaS portal.
 ######Access Key
-The Access Key is a unique key that identifies the client making the request.
-You can find your access key in MaaS portal.
+The access key is a unique key that identifies the client making the request.
+You can find your access key in the MaaS portal.
 ######Signature Key
-The Signature Key is a unique key that is used to sign requests.
+The signature key is a unique key that is used to sign requests.
 The signature is used to check both request authorization and data integrity.
-You can find your signature key in MaaS portal.
+You can find your signature key in the MaaS portal.
 ######Encryption Key
-The key used to encrypt and decrypt data that is exchanged between the client and the server.
-You can find your encryption key in MaaS portal.
+The encryption key is used to encrypt and decrypt data that is exchanged between the client and the server.
+You can find your encryption key in the MaaS portal.